zmartzone/lua-resty-openidc/README.md

 When used as an OpenID Connect Relying Party it authenticates users against an OpenID Connect Provider using [OpenID Connect Discovery](http://openid.net/specs/openid-connect-discovery-1_0.html) and the Basic Client Profile (i.e. the Authorization Code flow).
-When used as an OAuth 2.0 Resource Server it can validate OAuth 2.0 Bearer Access Tokens against an Authorization Server.
+When used as an OAuth 2.0 Resource Server it can validate OAuth 2.0 Bearer Access Tokens against an Authorization Server or, in case a JSON Web Token is used for an Access Token, verification can happen against a pre-configured secret/key .

 It maintains sessions for authenticated users by leveraging `lua-resty-session` thus offering a configurable choice between storing the session state in a client-side browser cookie or use in of the server-side storage mechanisms `shared-memory|memcache|redis`.

 It supports server-wide caching of resolved Discovery documents and validated Access Tokens.

+It can be used as a reverse proxy terminating OAuth/OpenID Connect in front of an origin server so that the origin server/services can be protected with the relevant standards without implementing those on the server itself.

 ## Dependencies